 We need to have these conversations with our children.
 We can foster love and appreciate all colors so they can confront racism with the next generation.

 The best we can do is encourage these friendships and allow our kids to appreciate all the differences and similarities that we share.

-While I am definitely not one to look for racism in everything, as some are in the habit of doing, I am also not naive enough to think that it is dead.
+I am definitely not one to look for racism in everything, as some are in the habit of doing.
+Still, I am also not naive enough to think that it is dead.
 Racism is still very alive and well.

-This is not an easy topic to address and is one that will not be solved overnight, but we, as parents, can take steps with our children to ensure that it does not continue with them into the next generation.
+This is not an easy topic to address.
+It will not be solved overnight.
+However, we as parents can take steps with our children to ensure that it does not continue with them into the next generation.

-I definitely do not claim to have all the answers, but I do know that by raising a generation of children who appreciate color that we can help work toward a cure for this terrible sickness.
+I definitely do not claim to have all the answers.
+But, I do know that by raising a generation of children who appreciate color, we can help work toward a cure for this terrible sickness.